Health insurance in the United States: Trends in private coverage

 The proportion of non-elderly individuals with employer-sponsored cover fell from 66% in 2000 to 56% in 2010, then stabilized following the passage of the Affordable Care Act.
 Employees who worked part-time (less than 30 hours a week) were less likely to be offered coverage by their employer than were employees who worked full-time (21% vs. 72%).

 A major trend in employer sponsored coverage has been increasing premiums, deductibles, and co-payments for medical services, and increasing the costs of using out-of-network health providers rather than in-network providers.

 Trends in public coverage

-Public insurance cover increased from 2000–2010 in part because of an aging population and an economic downturn in the latter part of the decade.
+Public insurance cover increased from 2000 to 2010 in part because of an aging population and an economic downturn in the latter part of the decade.
 Funding for Medicaid and CHIP expanded significantly under the 2010 health reform bill.
 The proportion of individuals covered by Medicaid increased from 10.5% in 2000 to 14.5% in 2010 and 20% in 2015.
 The proportion covered by Medicare increased from 13.5% in 2000 to 15.9% in 2010, then decreased to 14% in 2015.